Obesogens and the Obesity Pandemic: A focus on prevention

 According to the World Health Organization, obesity prevalence has almost tripled since 1975 with more than 1.9 billion adults, 340 million children ages 5-19, and 39 million children under 5 years of age estimated to be overweight or obese.
-During this webinar Robert H. Lustig, MD, MSL, Jerrold J. Heindel, PhD, and Chris Kassotis, PhD, will present a set of newly published reviews on the impact of obesogens.
-They will also discuss how reducing exposures to these hormone disrupting chemicals found in consumer and industrial products like makeup, shampoos, soaps, plastics, cleaners, pesticides, food packaging and more can play a critical role in preventing obesity.
+During this webinar Robert H. Lustig, MD, MSL, Jerrold J. Heindel, PhD, and Chris Kassotis, PhD, presented a set of newly published reviews on the impact of obesogens.
+They also discussed how reducing exposures to these hormone disrupting chemicals found in consumer and industrial products like makeup, shampoos, soaps, plastics, cleaners, pesticides, food packaging and more can play a critical role in preventing obesity.

 Obesity I: Overview and molecular and biochemical mechanisms

 While many attribute obesity primarily to an excess of calories and secondarily to two behaviors (gluttony and sloth), scientific evidence demonstrates the importance of hormone-receptor interactions in adiposity, which is unrelated to either behavior or calories.
-Dr. Robert H. Lustig will cover four specific hormone paradigms: 1.
+Dr. Robert H. Lustig covered four specific hormone paradigms: 1.
 The role of hormones and receptors in the development and growth of adipose tissue; 2. the difference between obesity and chronic disease, and the role of three different fat depots in either disease pathogenesis or prevention; 3.
 The role of insulin in leptin resistance; and 4.
 Specific time windows of hormone sensitivity (e.g. the fetal and postnatal periods).

 Obesity II: Establishing causal links between chemical exposures and obesity

 Obesity is a multifactorial disease with both genetic and environmental components.
 The prevailing view is that obesity results from an imbalance between energy intake and expenditure caused by overeating and insufficient exercise.
-Dr. Jerrold J. Heindel will discuss another environmental element that can alter the balance between energy intake and energy expenditure: obesogens.
+Dr. Jerrold J. Heindel discussed another environmental element that can alter the balance between energy intake and energy expenditure: obesogens.
 Obesogens are a subset of environmental chemicals that act as endocrine disruptors affecting metabolic endpoints.
 The obesogen hypothesis posits that exposure to endocrine disruptors and other chemicals can alter the development and function of the adipose tissue, liver, pancreas, gastrointestinal tract, and brain, thus changing the set point for control of metabolism.
 Obesogens can determine how much food is needed to maintain homeostasis and thereby increase the susceptibility to obesity.
 The most sensitive time for obesogen action is in utero and early childhood, in part via epigenetic programming that can be transmitted to future generations.
-This webinar will explore the evidence supporting the obesogen hypothesis and highlight knowledge gaps that have prevented widespread acceptance as a contributor to the obesity pandemic.
+This webinar explored the evidence supporting the obesogen hypothesis and highlighted knowledge gaps that have prevented widespread acceptance as a contributor to the obesity pandemic.
 Critically, the obesogen hypothesis changes the narrative from curing obesity to preventing obesity.

 Obesity III: Obesogen Assays: Limitations, Strengths, and New Directions

 Despite a growing need for well-understood models for evaluating adipogenic and potential obesogenic contaminants, there has been a reliance on decades-old in vitro models that have not been appropriately managed by cell line providers.
 There has been a quick rise in available in vitro models in the last ten years, including commercial availability of human mesenchymal stem cell and preadipocyte models; these models require more comprehensive validation but demonstrate real promise in improved translation to human metabolic health.
-While diverse rodent models exist for evaluating putative obesogenic and/or adipogenic chemicals in a physiologically relevant context, Dr. Chris Kassotis will discuss how increasing capabilities have been identified for alternative model organisms such as Drosophila, C. elegans, zebrafish, and medaka in metabolic health testing.
+While diverse rodent models exist for evaluating putative obesogenic and/or adipogenic chemicals in a physiologically relevant context, Dr. Chris Kassotis discussed how increasing capabilities have been identified for alternative model organisms such as Drosophila, C. elegans, zebrafish, and medaka in metabolic health testing.
 These models have several appreciable advantages, including most notably their size, rapid development, large brood sizes, and ease of high-resolution lipid accumulation imaging throughout the organisms, and are anticipated to expand the capabilities of metabolic health research.

 This webinar series is sponsored by the EDC Strategies Partnership.
 The EDC Strategies Partnership is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel (Commonweal HEEDS, Healthy Environment and Endocrine Disruptor Strategies), Genon Jensen (HEAL, Health and Environment Alliance), Sarah Howard (HEEDS and the Commonweal Diabetes and Environment Program), and Hannah Donart (Commonweal CHE, Collaborative on Health and the Environment).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.
 For updates and more information on upcoming webinars, sign up for our HEEDS, HEAL, and CHE newsletters!